-Back in February 2016, readers got a brief review of the album Skydancer by Swedish melodic death metal band Dark Tranquillity but now the focus will be on their 1995 mini album called Of Chaos and Eternal Night.
-Note: that article is no longer in existence but you are going to get a very detailed review and analysis of two albums that set the foundation for the band's early years.
-Well this is the first part of at least three parts as the article takes a look at the early years of Swedish melodic death metal band Dark Tranquillity.
+Back in February 2016, readers got a brief review of the album Skydancer by Swedish melodic death metal band Dark Tranquillity but now the focus will be on their 1995 mini album called Of Chaos and Eternal Night as well as the Skydancer album.
+Note: that article is no longer in existence but you are going to get a very detailed review and analysis of an album that set the foundation for the band's early years.
 This was re-released along with Skydancer but readers might ask how good this mini album is?
 Before we address that, I have now decided to take a look at Skydancer as it has been over 25 years since this band’s debut album was released.
-Note: as this review is expanding we will now shift our focus to whether Skydancer is a better album than The Gallery.
-Making a straight quick judgement as to which album of Dark Tranquillity’s is better of these first two is tough.
-Also, since I have the re-mastered version of the album Skydancer which has the mini album Of Chaos and Eternal Night, there will be a review of that four song release as well.

 Nightfall By the Shore of Time starts that Dark Tranquillity journey into musical excellence as the four elements fire, Earth, water, and wind are mentioned but the lyrics are complicated to interpret at times.
-Even though Of Chaos and Eternal Night was released in 1995, it is not quite 25 years since its release but it is close enough anyway.
 Away, Delight, Away is a complex lyrical song about infinity being eternal in that it never dies.
 When our minds are still young, we can absorb all there is to know about this vast and infinite Universe which we are all a part of and the band knew this concept very well.
 There is so much that can be said about Sweden’s Dark Tranquillity that we could talk about so many aspects of their music and career.
 They have set a standard of excellence in the melodic death metal genre that is tough to match.
 Soilwork is not as good either though they deserve credit as well.
 A Bolt of Blazing Gold starts with beautiful yet intricate acoustic guitars.
 The album’s cover is appropriate showing the sky opening up into the heavens as the sky is so vast it seems like that can go on forever.It also may imply that there is unlimited potential for the free flow of musical ideas and Dark Tranquillity is certainly skilled in being able to experiment musically and create a solid album pretty much every time!
 Crimson Winds has this sort of refreshing lead guitar part.